strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 <h3>Magic Functions in Jupyter Notebooks</h3>

 If you have any experience with the command line interpreters like BASH, you can utilize some basic CLI command-line calls in Jupyter as well.
 Jupyter comes with a large number of predefined functions ("magics") that utilize command-line-like syntax and are prefaced with % or %%.
-You can also define your own magic functions.
-Run `%magic` to get a list of magic functions in Jupyter Notebooks, and you'll get documentation that looks like this:
+You can also define your own magic functions and type %automagic to call magic commands without the %.

+Run `%magic` to get a list of magic functions in Jupyter Notebooks and you'll get documentation that looks like this:

 ```
 IPython's 'magic' functions